 But a patient in the psychotic wing starts screaming "I'm NOT Jack Daniels!
 I'm NOT JACK DANIELS!"
 An authoritative, overwhelming voice seemed to be summoning him--but called him Jack!
 He was terribly shaken, even doubted his own identity.

 And so what do our experimenters do?
 They reassure him he's not Jack Daniels, but they DON'T tell him what they were up to!
 "No point in upsetting him.
 We might encourage his delusions."

-Indeed I'd say they had a responsibility to go further, and suggest such a patient at least be moved out of a big hospital setting to a small rural one with less noise.
+Indeed I'd say they had a responsibility to go further, and suggest that particular patient needed to be moved out of a crowded hospital to a small rural ward with less noise.
 A telepath locked in a psychotic ward!
 The worst possible place for him.
 Even if they're laughed at, their obligation to a patient they hurt comes before their own careers.
-Instead they rationalized they might encourage his "delusions"--when, due to their own reckless experiment, they had evidence he might not have delusions.
+Instead they rationalized they might encourage his "delusions"--when, due to their own reckless experiment, they had evidence his voices weren't delusions.
 Evidence they withheld from him.